CourtHive/tods-competition-factory/documentation/docs/apis/competition-engine-api.md

 const result = competitionEngine.scheduleProfileRounds({
-  checkPotentialRequestConflicts, // boolean - defaults to true - consider individual requests when matchUp participants are "potential" periodLength = 30, // optional - size of scheduling blocks scheduleDates, // optional array of dates to schedule dryRun, // boolean - only report what would happen without making modifications });
+  checkPotentialRequestConflicts, // boolean - defaults to true - consider individual requests when matchUp participants are "potential" periodLength = 30, // optional - size of scheduling blocks clearScheduleDates, // optional - boolean: true to clear ALL dates, otherwise array of scheduleDates to clear scheduleDates, // optional array of dates to schedule dryRun, // boolean - only report what would happen without making modifications });